influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/triggerParameter.md

 withDependencyName(dependencyName)
 ```

-DependencyName refers to the name of the dependency.
-The event which is stored for this dependency is used as payload
-for the parameterization.
-Make sure to refer to one of the dependencies you have defined under Dependencies list.
+"DependencyName refers to the name of the dependency.
+The event which is stored for this dependency is used as payload\nfor the parameterization.
+Make sure to refer to one of the dependencies you have defined under Dependencies list."

 ### fn src.withValue